-- Commercial fishermen shall tag, mark, or otherwise identify any crabs that are sold, in a manner which will ensure that such commercial fisherman can be identified as the person who harvested the crabs.
+- Commercial fishermen shall tag, mark or otherwise identify any crabs that are sold, in a manner which will ensure that such commercial fisherman can be identified as the person who harvested the crabs.
 The identification required herein shall include the commercial fisherman's name, license number and date on which the crabs were harvested. - Any commercial fisherman identified as having sold undersized crabs to a wholesale/retail dealer shall be subject to penalties for the taking and possession of undersized crabs.

-The Wildlife and Fisheries Commission has authority to prohibit the use of crab traps in state waters during a 16 consecutive-day period between February 1 and March 31 of each year and during a 14 consecutive-day period, which includes the opening day of the spring inshore shrimp season.
+The Wildlife and Fisheries Commission has the authority to prohibit the use of crab traps in state waters during a 16 consecutive-day period between Feb.
+1 and March 31 of each year and during a 14 consecutive-day period, which includes the opening day of the spring inshore shrimp season.
+These closure areas are associated with the Derelict Crab Trap Removal Program.